Mmaz1988/GlueSemWorkbench_v2/README.md

 # Command line arguments

-The following table presents the possible command line arguments:
+The following table presents the possible command line arguments.
+Input and output file have to be specified first.
+Omitting an input file allows you to run a file chooser.
+When no output file is specified the output is written to the console.

 | `command line argument` | `effect` |
 | ------------- | ------------- |
 | `-i [path/to/file]`  | `used to specify an input file (list of premises; .txt file)` |